sawyerh/twitter-timer/README.md

 ### Change the date threshold

 By default, tweets and likes older than **14** days are deleted.
-To change this number, update the `oldestAllowedDate` variable in [`DeleteTweets/index.js`](DeleteTweets/index.js)
+To change this number, update the `oldestAllowedDate` variable in [`TwitterTimer/index.js`](TwitterTimer/index.js)

 ### Safelist Tweets

-If there are tweets you want to keep forever, add their IDs to [`DeleteTweets/tweetsToSaveForever.js`](DeleteTweets/tweetsToSaveForever.js).
+If there are tweets you want to keep forever, add their IDs to [`TwitterTimer/tweetsToSaveForever.js`](TwitterTimer/tweetsToSaveForever.js).
 These tweets won't be deleted even if their older than the defined threshold.

 ## Local testing

-1. `func host start`
+1. `npm start`
-1. Then make a `POST` request to `http://localhost:7071/admin/functions/DeleteTweets` with a JSON body of `{}`
+1. Then make a `POST` request to `http://localhost:7071/admin/functions/TwitterTimer` with a JSON body of `{}`

 ## Deploying